If immediate assistance is needed, especially if the situation is potentially life threatening call 911 or Campus Police at 704-687-2200.

 Examples of such issues include:

 If you believe your situation is a crisis that cannot wait for a regularly scheduled appointment, please let us know.

 What to expect:

 A regularly scheduled initial session: A counselor will meet with you for approximately 45-50 minutes to do a thorough assessment of your counseling needs, help you develop a plan of action, and offer recommendations about how to proceed.
-Follow-up sessions may also be scheduled.
+Follow-up sessions may also be recommended.